GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 Please copy this template into your hack's top folder, rename it to `solutions.md`, customize it and add in all of your challenges.

+> [!NOTE]
-> **Note** It is a good idea to read through the example markdown in the template to familiarize yourself with the various sections.
+> It is a good idea to read through the example markdown in the template to familiarize yourself with the various sections.
 The sections marked as "(Optional)" do **NOT** need to be in your Coach's Guide if you don't have content for those sections.

 ## Coach Solutions Folder